 In This Section

-Female Infertility Testing and Treatment in Omaha, NE
+Female Infertility Testing in Omaha, NE

 Infertility is the inability to get pregnant.
 It is usually diagnosed when a couple has had unprotected intercourse for at least 1 full year with no success for pregnancy.
 All women are born with a fixed number of eggs for reproduction.
 As their age increases, the number and quality of eggs decreases.
 Statistically, the chances of becoming pregnant decrease by about 3% to 5% per year once they reach the age of 30.
 After age 40, the decrease in fertility is considerably greater.